The Air Handling Unit range from VORTICE

 Overall, it is crucial to take the necessary steps to prevent the build-up of CO in car parks to ensure the safety of those who use them.
 Through proper use of ventilation and sensors, the danger of CO in car parks can be reduced to the benefit of all.

-VORTICE air purifiers installed in primary school classrooms
+Vortice air purifiers installed in primary school classrooms

 Head Teacher Ruth Burton at Packington Church of England Primary School knows how important it is to maintain a healthy environment for her pupils as they start their primary education.
 In light of Covid 19 and other winter illnesses circulating, she felt that installing air purifiers in each classroom could make an enormous difference to the health of both children and teachers, particularly in the winter months.
-Ventilation manufacturer VORTICE was delighted to donate and demonstrate the difference the DePuro Pro 300 air purifier could make.
+Ventilation manufacturer Vortice was delighted to donate and demonstrate the difference the DePuro Pro 300 air purifier could make.

 While young children are prone to catching all sorts of illnesses and they need some exposure to boost their early immune systems – knowing that they would not be constantly exposed to viruses in their classrooms was seen as a huge benefit by teachers and parents.